 Domiciliary Care is typically a more affordable option than a care home or assisted living facility.

-Additionally, it also gives flexibility for families to spend more time with their loved one enjoying each others company and not focussing on tasks.
+In addition, it also gives flexibility for families to spend more time with their loved one.

 Simply put, domiciliary care is delivered in a person’s own home, whereas residential care entails remaining continuously in a specialised facility designed to provide care.